 My Outbound Outreach Strategy

 I could define my target employer market based on the kind of companies I was looking.
-I considered relevant demographics like place, industry, technology, business, size etc of the companies.
-Then for mapped people working in those companies by filter them by designation, function and department.
+I considered relevant demographics like the place, industry, technology, business, size etc of the companies.
+Then for mapped people working in those companies by filtering them by designation, function, and department.
 This is how you find email ids of people you want to approach.

 I directly contacted people working in selected companies over email, linkedin, twitter.
 See sample outbound messages below.
 Here, I tried and tested different templates depending on the situation.
 As a result, I could 20% of the calls from cold emails/ messages.

 Sample Templates for you to consider